 Victor Colman earned a BA from Michigan State University and a JD from University of San Francisco.
 He has worked in the public health and human services field for over 34 years for both non-profits and at multiple levels of government.
 His focus is in developing and advancing policy and systems solutions across multiple topic areas.
 In Washington State he was a legislative liaison and policy advisor at the State Department of Health for over eight years.
 He is currently co-principal of Uncommon Solutions, Inc., a strategic and policy consultant firm based in Olympia, WA and also serves as the founder and director of an influential statewide advocacy coalition, the Childhood Obesity Prevention Coalition.

-Elizabeth Enget has worked in office management and conference facilitation for over 8 years.
-As a conference coordinator, she oversees all aspects to completion, and is responsible for budgeting, purchasing, negotiating with service providers, and meeting client’s expectations.
-She specializes in coordinating, scheduling, and communication to ensure operation efficiency and performance.
-She is currently the Operations Manager of Uncommon Solutions, Inc., a public health consultant and training firm based in Olympia, Washington.
+Elizabeth Enget has worked in office management and conference facilitation for over 10 years.
+Her work included overseeing all aspects to completion, and was responsible for budgeting, purchasing, negotiating with service providers, meeting client’s expectations, and managing and supporting a team.
+As the Operations Manager of Uncommon Solutions Inc, she oversees bookkeeping, scheduling, and communications to ensure operation efficiency and performance.

 Jeremy Rolfer has worked for Washington State government for the last 15 years.
 He has primarily worked as an IT Specialist focusing on the development of new strategies and IT procedures to increase efficiency, enhance workflow and improve customer satisfaction.
 He specializes in implementing network solutions, and technology-enabled services to help create a stronger, more collaborative healthcare system.
 He is currently the Systems Architect of Uncommon Solutions, Inc., a public health consultant and training firm based in Olympia, Washington.